Capital Power (TSE:CPX) Upgraded by Atb Cap Markets to Strong-Buy

 Capital Power (TSE:CPX – Get Free Report) last posted its earnings results on Wednesday, July 31st.
 The company reported C$0.51 EPS for the quarter, missing analysts’ consensus estimates of C$0.63 by C($0.12).
 The company had revenue of C$774.00 million during the quarter.
 Capital Power had a return on equity of 19.49% and a net margin of 16.77%.

-In other Capital Power news, Senior Officer Bryan Deneve sold 2,441 shares of Capital Power stock in a transaction that occurred on Friday, June 14th.
-The stock was sold at an average price of C$40.38, for a total value of C$98,577.10.
-Insiders own 0.17% of the company’s stock.
+In other news, Senior Officer Bryan Deneve sold 2,441 shares of the company’s stock in a transaction dated Friday, June 14th.
+The shares were sold at an average price of C$40.38, for a total transaction of C$98,577.10.
+0.17% of the stock is currently owned by insiders.

 About Capital Power